-UMBC's policy for identification of hazardous chemicals is in compliance with 29 CFR 1910.1200 (f) and 1910.1450 (h).
+UMBC maintains a Hazard Communication procedure to ensure chemicals are appropriately identified to ensure compliance with 29 CFR 1910.1200 (f) and 1910.1450 (h).
 UMBC faculty and staff shall ensure that all hazardous chemicals on campus are properly labeled with the chemical identity and appropriate hazard warnings.
 Safety Data Sheets (SDS) will be maintained for hazardous chemicals.
 This information will be made available to any UMBC employee on request.
 In addition to providing information concerning the hazardous chemical, training in the safe use of hazardous chemicals will be provided by the using department.
-The Environmental Safety and Health Department will assist with training materials as requested.